meshcloud/meshcloud-docs/docs/meshstack.customer-group-sync.md

       url: The LDAP connection URL which would be of the form ldap://example.com:389
       base:
           The base from which searches should be performed, which would be of the form "dc=meshcloud,dc=io"
-      username: The username of the user who can connect to the LDAP source to perform searches
+      username: The username of a technical user who can connect to the LDAP source to perform searches
       password: The password of the user above
     -}
       { url : Text, base : Text, username : Text, password : Secret }